 Probably at least 20 min wait for all that to happen.
 And then you realise that your change didn’t quite work, so you have to go through the cycle again with another change.

 Well, here’s a shortcut to that cycle and it’s pretty darn simple.
+Note that this only works if you’re using the newer .NET Core style .csproj containing <PackageReference>.
 Simply

 - make the change in Core and compile it locally